-The problem is, we are now in the information age and new technologies are replacing people.
-When workers go on strike and demand higher wages, jobs are moved abroad, to low-wage countries, or new technology replaces the employee.
-The excitement about the "rise of the robots" is real.
-In our supermarkets, checkout employees are now being replaced by automated check-out stations.
-Since lifelong job security is at risk, entrepreneurs are the new job.
-Many forecasters predict that the S&P 500 will be reduced to S&P 300 because the new entrepreneurs will make 200 of today's 500 companies obsolete.
-This means more unemployment for millions of employees who started the wrong company.
+The problem is, we are now in the information age and new technologies are replacing employees.
+When employees go on strike and demand higher wages, jobs are relocated abroad, to low-wage countries, or new technology replaces the employee.
+The excitement over the "rise of robots" is real.
+In our supermarkets, cashiers are being replaced by automated check-out stations.
+Since lifelong job security is at risk, entrepreneur is the hip new profession.
+Many forecasters predict that the S&P 500 will be reduced to the S&P 300 as new entrepreneurs obsolete 200 of today's 500 companies.
+This means more unemployment for millions of employees who have started work for the wrong company.

 You may remember that it was Steven Sasson, an Eastman Kodak employee, who invented digital photography in 1974.
 Less than four decades later, in 2012, Kodak, a 131-year-old company, filed for bankruptcy.
 It was their own technology that pushed them out of business and cost thousands of Kodak employees the job.
 Today the mantra of "go to school to get a safe job" is an outdated idea.
 New technologies and global competition will one day make us all redundant as employees.
 That could be the reason why at so many universities around the world, student dormitories are becoming "incubators" for student entrepreneurs who hope to invent the next Facebook, the next new thing ... the next company that will change the world becomes.
 The problem is: Most entrepreneurs never get rich, even if they start a business.
 In fact, most entrepreneurs are little different from employees who live from paycheck to paycheck.
 The challenge is to become a rich entrepreneur.